9V1KG/hass-openwebrx/README.md

 an alarm, when a certain locator field (or list of locator fields) was detected.

 ### Macro to spell a call sign with the phonetic alphabet
 The file `macros.jinja` in the subdirectory `custom_templates` contains a macro to spell out a call sign (or any word) using the phonetic alphabet.
 You need to copy this file into your hass data directory under the same subdirectory `custom_templates`.

 ## Blueprints
-Some example automations are available as blueprints.
-You can add them via the configuration file `configuration.yaml ` or by importing them, using the Home assistant UI.
-In the blueprints you can switch on or off the spoken announcements.
+There are two blueprint automations available.
+You can add them via the configuration file `configuration.yaml` or by importing them, using the Home assistant UI.
+In both blueprints you can switch on or off spoken announcements.
 **In order to get spoken announcements, you need to import the blueprint `spoken-notification.yaml` first.**

 ### Alarm for a list of specific call signs

 Define a **Text** helper under *Settings -> Devices and Services -> Helpers*.
 Give it the name `call-sign-list`.
 You can use the entities card to display the list.
 ![entities-card-example](/assets/callsign-list.png)
 Input the call signs, you want to receive an alarm from, in the text field, separated by comma.
 The automation blueprint `callsign-list.yaml` in `/blueprints/automations` will send a notification and annouce a message, once a call sign from the call sign list was decoded.

-### Alarm for activity on the 6m band
-The blueprint `webrx-6m-alert.yaml` sends a notification and makes an annoucement, when any call sign on the 6 m band was decoded.

-### Alarm for activity from a station in Antarctica
-The blueprint `webrx-antarctica-alert.yaml` sends a notification and makes an annoucement, when a call sign in Antarctica was decoded, based on the second letter in the locator field.

 ### Alarm for template based trigger